Sponsored link

 “Fags and Dykes, we all hate ICE,” one chant went.
 “Bottoms tops, we all hate cops!”
 Like all great queer protests, there was of course a fabulous drag number (from KaiKai Bee Michaels), along with a couple well-quitted piñatas and some good old-fashioned “honk to support migrants” outreach.

-On a holiday which was surprisingly low-key and low-politics for the city (not that we need more Trump-Hamburglar crossover costumes but this last year has been pretty ripe for some creative takedowns—couldn’t we at least get one Qatari luxury jet?), it was a welcome moment of purpose alongside levity.
+On a holiday which was surprisingly low-key and low-politics for the city (not that we need more Trump-Hamburglar crossover costumes but this last year has been pretty ripe for some creative takedowns—couldn’t we at least get one Qatari luxury jet?), it was a welcome moment of real purpose alongside the levity.
 All photos by Leon Kunstenaar

 Marke B.